 State of Indigo

-STATE OF INDIGO ILLUMINATES THE DARK HISTORY OF INDIGO FARMING, A PROCESS THAT IS EMOTIONALLY ENTWINED WITH BOTH THE COUNTRY’S PRESENT AND THE TYRANNY OF ITS COLONIAL PAST.
+STATE OF INDIGO ILLUMINATED THE DARK HISTORY OF INDIGO FARMING, A PROCESS THAT WAS EMOTIONALLY ENTWINED WITH BOTH THE COUNTRY’S PRESENT AND THE TYRANNY OF ITS COLONIAL PAST.

-The installation takes visitors to the labour intensive setting of the indigo farms where workers are forced to make natural indigo dye.
-A set of projected images will virtually place us in the trough where indigo leaves are crushed during the process of creating dye.
-Contemporary objects imbued with indigo’s sensuality will extend its visual presence.
-Sounds will amplify the questions of labour and mechanisation, and the diffused smell of indigo – earthy and pungent – will enhance the visceral earthiness of the space.
-“Witnessing the farmers’ rhythmic, mechanical movements, immersed in a cacophony of indigo, will make visitors complicit in their plight,” says Feroz Gujral, artistic director of the Gujral Foundation.
+The installation took visitors to the labour intensive setting of the indigo farms where workers are forced to make natural indigo dye.
+A set of projected images virtually placed visitors in the trough where indigo leaves were crushed during the process of creating dye.
+Contemporary objects imbued with indigo’s sensuality extended its visual presence.
+Sounds amplified the questions of labour and mechanisation, and the diffused smell of indigo – earthy and pungent – enhanced the visceral earthiness of the space.
+“Witnessing the farmers’ rhythmic, mechanical movements, immersed in a cacophony of indigo, will make visitors complicit in their plight,” said Feroz Gujral, artistic director of the Gujral Foundation.

-Although it takes its cue from the past, the Indian pavilion reaches out to the present.
+Although it takes its cue from the past, the Indian pavilion reached out to the present.
 Indigo has been democratised in the everyday, from its use in denim to the glow of television blue.
-“Indigo is the powerful and poignant pigment,” says Gujral “that has woven its way into the conscious relevance of India’s emotions, design, craft, consumption and national identity.”
+“Indigo is the powerful and poignant pigment,” said Gujral “that has woven its way into the conscious relevance of India’s emotions, design, craft, consumption and national identity.”

 - Administering Body: The Gujral Foundation